laszlo96s/web_app_test/readme.md

 # Project Overview

-This project repository is  created for tracking my work progress for Commsignia DevOps Exercise.
-It demonstrates a complete DevOps workflow, including infrastructure automation, containerization, and orchestration.
+This project demonstrates a complete DevOps workflow, including infrastructure automation, containerization, and orchestration.

 Ansible commands tested on Raspberry Pi 3 as Ansible host (Ubuntu server 22.04) with Ubuntu 22.04 Virtual Machine (Virtualbox) as Ansible control node.